 These two jumpers select the clock source for the controller.
-With the jumper tops on pins 1 and 2, the controller XTAL1 and XTAL2 pins are connected to a 16 MHz crystal on the pod.
-When these two jumpers have jumper tops on pins 2 and 3, the controller XTAL1 and XTAL2 pins are connected to pins 15 and 14 of the adapter.
+With the jumper tops on pins 1 and 2, the controller XTAL1 and XTAL2 pins are connected to a 16-MHz crystal on the pod.
+When these two jumpers have jumper tops on pins 2 and 3, the controller XTAL1 and XTAL2 pins are connected to the target.
 This allows the target to supply the clock to the controller XTAL1 and XTAL2 pins.
 The default position of the jumper top is across pins 1 and 2 (the pod crystal).